-We often get questions from the readers on musicians, how do they handle a life on a tour – staying healthy, keeping a good diet and having enough sleep.
+We often get questions from the readers on musicians, how do they handle a life on tour – staying healthy, keeping a good diet and having enough sleep.
 If I get sick, I can take home office for few days, but you don’t have that luxury on tour.
 So, do you have any tricks?

 Yeah, you are in a deep shit, if you get really sick on tour.
 You simply cannot cancel the show!
 Unless something extreme happens, but luckily I have never been very sick on the tour.
 But I have been very tired and restless.
 Let say, I went on a tour during fall 2015 with Rendezvous Point and Leprous, playing every single day for one month.
 Thirty five minutes with Rendezvous Point which is very hard, as my playing includes many drum solos.
 Then I got little break during Sphere and then ninety minutes with Leprous, which was not any easier.
 So that can be really tough and I remember looking at calendar all the time counting days.
 I think that was little bit overkill.
 On the other hand, when we do tours like this, normally we have night-liners, so we sleep very well.
 Let say I sleep a lot and I have no problem sleeping for twelve or thirteen hours.
 I also try to eat some healthy stuff.
 I have never been a drinker, alcohol wise and Ryan Van Poederooyen from Devin Townsend’s band is a very big influence on me in staying positive and staying healthy.

 I saw you guys playing in Prague during that fall 2015 tour, but I also sent my best friend in Serbia, to see your show in Belgrade.
 He is used to mainstream music and local turbo folk, so it was rather a shock for him.
-He loves The Price but he said, he felt like on a satanic meeting…
+He loves The Price but he said, he felt like he was at satanic meeting…

 Maybe he felt like that because of the Sphere show…